TheFlash2k/CY243-L/Tasks/Lab-1.md

 ## Instructions

-- You are required to complete the following tasks in the given order.
+- You are required to complete the provided tasks in the given order.
 - You are required to submit a report containing the screenshots of the commands used to complete the tasks.
 - You are required to submit the report in PDF format.
 - Before starting your work, you must clean your command history using the following command: